-From the beginning of 1995 through February 9, 2018, we have taken delivery of 47 newbuilds and five secondhand vessels.
-As of February 9, 2018, we were contracted to take delivery of one Japanese-built Kamsarmax class newbuild vessel.
-As of February 9, 2018, our remaining capital expenditure requirements to shipyards or sellers amounted to \$27.1 million due in 2018.
+From the beginning of 1995 through March 13, 2020, we have taken delivery of 49 newbuilds and six secondhand vessels.
+As of March 13, 2020, we were contracted to take delivery of one Japanese-built Post-Panamax class resale newbuild vessel.
+As of March 13, 2020, our remaining capital expenditure requirements to shipyards or sellers with respect to our newbuild amounted to \$20.2 million all of which is due in 2020.
+The Company has the option to pay for up to \$3.3 million of the remaining capital expenditure of the vessel through the issuance of our Common Stock to the seller.